Last update: 18 May 2020 at 2:07 PM

 For the purpose of ensuring the well-being of the participants and assist in the organisation management, more than ever, our role is to inform you and to help all stakeholders.

-As from 13 March midnight until 19 April the following measures shall be applicable on the Belgian territory:
+From 18 May the following measures shall be applicable on the Belgian territory:

 Shops, events and entertainment and recreational activities (sports, cultural, folklore, etc.):